Auction Consignment Procedures

 Anyone may consign glass to the auction.
 There is no limit to the number of items that can be considered for the auction, but normally the maximum accepted from any one consignor is 20-25.
 Please inspect the glass carefully for any and all damage, and only submit quality, undamaged glass.
 If a piece of glass does have an issue, please include a detailed description with your list.
 This is a benefit auction for your favorite club, and we want to realize as much profit as possible.
 On all consignments, NCC retains 20% of the purchase price, the consignor receives 80%.
 This auction does not allow for reserves or minimum prices.
 There are no buyer's premiums charged.

-are encouraged.
-All lists should be emailed to Beverly
+All lists should be emailed to Beverly Acord at

-"NCC Auction" on the subject line and include a mailing
+Please indicate "NCC Auction" on the subject line and

 6789 Liberty Farms Ct.